Dropsource/community/index.md

 Feature requests for Dropsource plugins are logged in our [public facing Trello board](https://trello.com/b/BCCMRu9i).

 Everything you can add to your apps in Dropsource, including Elements, Actions, and SDK integrations, is provided via plugins.
-The Dropsource editor exposes plugins through the Elements and Settings on the left, and the Actions you can add to Events in your app.
+The Dropsource editor exposes plugins through the Elements and Settings on the left, and the Actions you can add to Events in your app. :iphone:

 If you'd like to use an Element, Action / piece of native functionality, or SDK in your Dropsource app that is not currently provided - __[fill out the plugin request form](https://goo.gl/forms/WZ5wBwMDiNUF5i552)__.
 The Dropsource team will either add it to the board or follow up with you to pin down any required details.
 We'll keep the status of each request updated in the Trello board.